codio-content/Flode-Loops/.guides/content/Utility-variables-549e.md

 On the left is a good example of this.
 This Flode chart is doing the following.

-> Add up all the value between 0 and 10 and output the result.
+> Add up all the values between 0 and 10 and output the result.

 Now step through the chart and keep a close eye on the variable called `total`.
 You can see that this variable is updated each time we pass through the loop.
 Once the loop is finished, we output `total` that has been growing and growing with each *iteration* of the loop.